-The key management group will receive, in aggregate up to a total of 12,100,000 performance rights under the long-term incentive (LTI) plan.
+The key management group will receive, in aggregate up to a total of 12,100,000 performance rights under the longterm incentive (LTI) plan.
 The performance rights granted to the key management group shall vest on certain performance milestones being achieved.

 For both non-executive directors and employees will receive in aggregate up to a total of 3,450,000 performance rights under the LTI plan.
 A total of 2,550,000 rights over shares will be issued to employees of the consolidated entity under the LTI plan, which will vest quarterly over the two years following the listing and will not be subject to performance milestones.
-A total of 900,000 rights over share will be issued to non-executive directors under the LTI plan which will vest over 2 years.
+A total of 900,000 rights over share will be issued to non-executive directors under the LTI plan which will vest over share will be issued to non-executive directors under the LTI plan which will vest over 2 years.